 Children need, and education law supports, the use of effective interventions for children with autism.
 Based on the National Autism Center's National Standards Report,(note 3) the following components meet the criteria of research-based, effective interventions for children with autism:

 Antecedent manipulation - modification of situational events that precede the target behavior.
 These alterations are designed to increase the likelihood of success of the targeted behavior.
-Examples include: prompt/fading procedures, behavioral momentum, contrived motivational operations, inter-trial intervals, incorporation special interests, etc.
+Examples include: prompt/fading procedures, behavioral momentum, contrived motivational operations, inter-trial intervals, incorporation of special interests, etc.

 Behavioral treatment -programs designed to decrease problem behaviors and to increase functional alternative behaviors.
 Examples include: functional communication training, chaining, discrete trial training, mand training, generalization training, reinforcement, shaping, etc.